criblio/python-api-wrapper/README.md

 - username - the user that will be making the API calls, e.g. admin
 - password - the user's password

+Depending on your deployment, you fetch the token in one of two ways as documented below.

+#### Fetching API Token - Non-Cloud Deployment
-Once these are available to the script, the API token can be fetched as follows:
+The API token can be fetched from the API as follows:
 ```
        from cribl_python_api_wrapper.auth import *